WA-Nearshore/classification-accuracy-assessment/README.md

     - 𝛼 is the confidence expressed as a proportion (e.g. 0.95 for 95)
     - 𝑘 is the number of classes (always 2 in this case)
 - 𝛽 = the margin of error (precision), calculated here as (100-confidence)/100

+### Point Combination Method
+This option allows the user to specify whether the user-specified minimum number of sample points per class distributed equally should be subtracted from or added to the total minimum number of sample points.

+**Subtract**: This method equally distributes the user-specified minimum points per class, then proportionally distributes the remaining points (𝑛 - 2 * user-specified points per class).
+The output will have the minimum number of sample points (𝑛).
+This is the default.

+**Add**: This method equally distributes the user-specified minimum points per class, then proportionally distributes (𝑛) additional sample points.
+The output will have (𝑛 + 2 * user-specified points per class).

 For more info, see Congalton, R. G., & Green, K. (2019).
 Assessing the Accuracy of Remotely Sensed Data: Principles and Practices.
 CRC Press.